-Latest update - looking for builder/carpenter/handyperson to help build a hothouse, stone walls or landscaping!
+Latest update - looking for someone to complete pruning the orchard, or a builder/carpenter/handyperson to help build a hothouse, stone walls or landscaping!

-Brittany has worked in landscaping and conservation and is now studying science and is very knowledgeable on native plants and ecology.
+Brittany has worked in landscaping and conservation and is now studying ecology and is very knowledgeable on native plants here.

-We are settling down and putting our efforts into our own patch of earth.
-In 2013 Chris bought a very neglected old organic apple orchard with a run-down but cute cottage.
-We have now rescued 2 acres of orchard from a sea of blackberry bushes and have planted many other fruit trees and a vegetable garden.
+We are putting our efforts into our beautiful patch of earth.
+Starting in 2013 with a very neglected old organic apple orchard and a cute cottage, we have now rescued 2 acres of old apple orchard from a sea of blackberry bushes and have planted 41 other fruit trees and a big vegetable garden.
 We have solar power, rainwater tanks and are making the house energy efficient.
-We don't use air-conditioning ( and it gets hot here) and use home-grown firewood for heating.
-We try to be reasonably self-reliant.
+We bottle, dry and preserve many foods - fruit, juice, mushrooms, olives, pickles etc and try to be self-reliant.

 Anyhow, we appreciate help on the farm looking after the trees and vegetable garden, doing landscaping, building, planting, beekeeping and lots more!
 We want people who are genuinely interested in sustainable living.
 This place is about sustainability, if that isn't your thing then you might find it hard - If you prefer bottled water to rainwater, and packaged food to food from the garden, then it might not suit you. :O)

 There are no city lights, no traffic noise or barking dogs here.
 You can go on walks in the forest nearby and around neighboring farms.
 We have a wood fire for winter, a fine veranda for sitting and contemplating in the morning sun and a hammock to put in the trees to escape the summer heat.
 There are wineries up the road to visit.
 This really is some of the most idyllic countryside you can imagine.